The Best Way Children Learn

-Related: What’s one to one correspondence counting?
-Read more in this post and learn how to encourage this higher order counting in kids.
+Related: What’s one to one correspondence counting and how can we encourage this higher order counting in kids?

 How to adapt this activity for children of different ages

-We have done this activity a couple of times with both my 3yo and 5yo.
+We have done this activity with both my 3yo and 5yo.
 Here are some ways I changed the activity to cater to the learning needs and fine motor skills of my children:

 1) Paper Clip Flower Petal Counting

 This is great for preschoolers who have good fine motor skills and are learning to count.
 To set up this activity, attach a cardboard circle to a popsicle stick.
 Write numbers 1 to 10 around the cardboard circle.
 Set out 10 paper clips and invite your child to push a paper clip onto the cardboard circle at each number, starting at 1.

 Push the paper clips into the popsicle sticks as leaves for the flowers.
 This variation is a good for young preschoolers who find pushing paper clips onto the cardboard circle challenging.
 My 3yo finds it easier to push paper clips into popsicle sticks.

 To set up this activity, attach a flower cutout to a popsicle stick.
 I made mine using a scallop flower punch.
 Write numbers 1 to 5 on each flower.
 Invite your child to push paper clips onto the popsicle stick as leaves according to the numbers on the flowers.